FilteredPush/event_date_qc/README.md

 This library provides implementations for the Time related tests in the TDWG BDQ TG2 test suite.

+Version 3.0.4 is up to date with the CORE and SUPPLEMENTAL Time related tests as of 2024-07-10.

 # Include using maven

 Available in Maven Central.